torvalds/linux/Documentation/networking/filter.rst

 JIT compiler
 ------------

-The Linux kernel has a built-in BPF JIT compiler for x86_64, SPARC, PowerPC, ARM, ARM64, MIPS, RISC-V, s390, and ARC and can be enabled through CONFIG_BPF_JIT.
+The GNU/Linux kernel has a built-in BPF JIT compiler for x86_64, SPARC, PowerPC, ARM, ARM64, MIPS, RISC-V, s390, and ARC and can be enabled through CONFIG_BPF_JIT.
 The JIT compiler is transparently invoked for each attached filter from user space or for internal kernel users if it has